 In this work, we revisit the first-principles-based IFE theory for nonmagnetic metals.
 In particular, we focus on the role of the inversion symmetry ($\mathcal {P}$) present in the bulk crystal structure of most metals, including simple metals such as Cu or Au.
-Nonmagnetic metals with inversion symmetry contain in their magnetic point group the $\cal {PT}$ operation, which is a combination of time-reversal ($\mathcal{T}$) and spatial inversion ($\mathcal{P}$) operations.
-Due to the presence of $\cal {PT}$ symmetry, all electron bands at all points in the Brillouin zone are at least twice degenerate.\cite{Elliott1954} While in many physical situations the presence of this degeneracy does not cause difficulties in computing various physical properties, the case with the computation of IFE is somewhat more involved.
-In this work, we show how to deal with the presence of $\cal {PT}$-symmetry in the computation of IFE so that the final result does not depend on the arbitrary unitary mixture of the states in the doubly degenerate subspace.
-Our approach is easily applicable in the first-principles context, and we demonstrate it in a case of calculation in bulk Au.
+Nonmagnetic metals with inversion symmetry contain in their magnetic point group the $\cal{PT}$ operation, which is a combination of time-reversal ($\mathcal{T}$) and spatial inversion ($\mathcal{P}$) operations.
+Due to the presence of $\cal{PT}$ symmetry, all electron bands at all points in the Brillouin zone are at least twice degenerate.\cite{Elliott1954} While in many physical situations the presence of this band degeneracy does not cause difficulties in computing various physical properties, the case with IFE computation is somewhat more involved.
+In this work, we show how to deal with the presence of $\cal{PT}$ symmetry in the calculation of IFE so that the final result does not depend on the arbitrary unitary mixture of the states in the doubly degenerate subspace.
+Our approach is easily applicable in the first-principles context, and we demonstrate it in the case of the calculation in bulk Au.
 Finally, we also discuss the role of band resonance in the computed inverse Faraday effect.

-The remaining paper is organized as follows.
-In Sec.~\ref{sec:results}, we derive our theory and demonstrate its gauge invariance both analytically and numerically using first-principles calculations on bulk gold.
+The remainder of the paper is organized as follows.
+In Sec.~\ref{sec:results}, we derive our theory and demonstrate its invariance under unitary band transformation, both analytically and numerically using first-principles calculations on bulk gold.
 We discuss our results in Sec.~\ref{sec:discussion} and summarize in Sec.~\ref{sec:summary}.
-Additional details are provided in Appendices.
+Additional details are provided in the Appendices.